 New York City nightlife is a shadow of what it once was.
-After the pandemic, finding a lively bar or party has been no easy task.
+During the shutdowns of the pandemic, finding a lively bar or party has been no easy task.
 So if you’re looking for one of those long nights with beer pong, drunken karaoke, and bar hopping to overcrowded piano bars with a big drag show finale then you may be disappointed.

 If you’re out late, you’ll likely find limited options and many shuttered gates.
 The busiest intersections like herald Square are empty, and the best neighborhoods for party bars like Greenwich Village, and drinking holes like Hell’s Kitchen, are going quiet early.
 It’s like a scene straight from a post-apocalyptic movie!

 With so many changes happening in NYC nightlife, it’s become difficult to find out simple things like what times bars close and even which restaurants are open.
 And the answers are buried among news articles and obscured in numerous executive orders and New York State Liquor Authority (SLA) guidelines that restrict the NYC nightlife scene.